laiskasiili/geoStuffContainerized/README.md

 6. You should see your terminal change to something like root@3b1bf65. __Congratulations, you are now inside the container, inside your a new small universe!__ You should be in /home directory.
 Type ```ls``` and you should see a folder _data_ which contains the same files as the data folder you specified the full path to above.
 In fact, they _are_ the same files!
 Whatever you write in this data folder is both visible in the container as well as in your normal file system.
 > _Good to know_: If you are a windows user you might quickly notice strange things when working in this container terminal.
 Paths need to be specified with forward slashes, the commands to list items is ```ls``` instead of ```dir``` and pasting stuff is no longer Ctrl+V but rather a simple right click.
 What is going on???
 The container you are working in is actually a linux ubuntu system!
 Embrace the light side of the force and google the linux shell commands if needed!
 7. You have access to GDAL via command line (type ```gdalinfo --version```) which also includes ogr2ogr.
 You have also access to gdal within python.
 Type ```python``` to enter python terminal and then type ```from osgeo import gdal```.
 If you see no error message, the import worked and you are ready.
 Leave python terminal by typing ```quit()``` to return to your container terminal.
 8. When you are done, type ```exit``` in your container's terminal to return back to your normal system terminal.
 The container will be shut down and destroyed.
-When you restart the container the data in the data folder will still be there, but the system dependencies will be reset.
+You can start a new container anytime as explained in step 5 above!
+> _Good to know_: Whatever data you save in the home/data folder in your container will be persistently written to whatever full path you specified when starting the container.
+Everything else will be reset, meaning everytime you start a container you will have a fresh and working GDAL installation.
 So feel free to experiment as wildly as you want with the system packages - you cannot destroy anything!

+## Final cleanup
+After the course we want to get you computer in the same state as before.
+There are only two simple steps needed to do so:
+1. Delete the image: Open Docker Desktop and navigate to the _Containers_ tab, make sure to stop and remove all containers if there are any.
+Then go to the _Images_ tab and remove the geostuffcontainerized image.
+This will free up 1+GB on your harddrive!
+2. Uninstall Docker Desktop.